-The SAIL Foundation was established by parents of young adult men with disabilities and supportive members of our communities.
+The SAIL Foundation was launched by parents of young adult men with disabilities and supportive members of our community.
 “Our boys” have difficulty maintaining employment and social contacts.
-Their high-functioning abilities frequently disqualify them from receiving appropriate social services or public assistance that is more readily available to women, children, and those with more obvious physical disabilities.
+Their high-functioning abilities make it difficult for them to engage successfully in typical support service programs.

-Some of our sons have suffered from Post-Traumatic-Stress-Syndrome (PTSD), have Traumatic Brain Injuries (TBI), or have Aspergers Syndrome, which is on the Autism Spectrum.
+SAIL clients face challenges associated with a variety of disabilities such as Post-Traumatic-Stress-Disorder (PTSD), Traumatic Brain Injury (TBI), and Aspergers Syndrome, which is on the Autism Spectrum.

-Because their disabilities are not so obvious, this group is largely neglected in our society.
+Because neurological disabilities are not always obvious, the unique needs of this group are often overlooked and frequently misunderstood in society.
 Most individuals in this group go through life with the least amount of help from our communities.

-Our desire is to develop a self-sustaining program to equip and support these men when parents are no longer able to care for them.
+Our desire is to develop a self-sustaining program that will empower SAIL Foundation clients toward independent living before their parents are no longer able to care for them.

 TBI and Aspergers rates are statistically higher for males than they are for females

 Only 16.% of people with disabilities are employed

 In U.S. communities, victimization is 4—10x more likely to affect those with disabilities